MicrosoftDocs/WSL/WSL/use-custom-distro.md

 passwd $myUsername
 ```

-Then you can quit out of that instance, ensure that all WSL instances are terminated, and then start up your distribution again to see your new default user.
-In PowerShell run:
+You must now quit out of that instance and ensure that all WSL instances are terminated.
+Start your distribution again to see your new default user by running this command in PowerShell:

 ```PowerShell
 wsl --shutdown
 wsl -d CentOS
 ```

-And you'll see in the example above: `[caloewen@loewen-dev]$` as the output!
-This lets you run your custom distro with the same experience as a distro in the store.
+You will now see `[caloewen@loewen-dev]$` as the output based on this example.

 ![Example of the code above running in WSL](./media/run-any-distro-customuser.png)

-For more WSL settings that you can configure please check out our [Launch commands & configurations](https://docs.microsoft.com/windows/wsl/wsl-config#configure-per-distro-launch-settings-with-wslconf) doc page.
+To learn more about configuring WSL settings, see [Launch commands & configurations](./wsl-config.md#configure-per-distro-launch-settings-with-wslconf).

-## Finished!

-From there you should be able to fully access your new distro and use it however you like.
+## Use a custom Linux distribution

-You can also create your own WSL distro packaged as a UWP app that will behave exactly like a WSL distro seen in the Microsoft Store, the instructions to do this are on our [Build a custom distro](https://docs.microsoft.com/windows/wsl/build-custom-distro) doc page.
+You can create your own customized Linux distribution, packaged as a UWP app, that will behave exactly like the WSL distributions available in the Microsoft Store.
+To learn how, see [Creating a Custom Linux Distribution for WSL](./build-custom-distro.md).